Nisar001/whether_app/README.md

 Install dependencies:

 bash
-Copy code
 npm install
 Set up environment variables:

 Create a .env file in the root directory of the project.
-Add your OpenWeatherMap API key to the .env file: plaintext
+Add your OpenWeatherMap API key to the .env file: plaintext REACT_APP_WEATHER_API_KEY=your_openweathermap_api_key
-Copy code
-REACT_APP_WEATHER_API_KEY=your_openweathermap_api_key
 Note: Make sure to replace your_openweathermap_api_key with your actual API key from OpenWeatherMap.
 Start the JSON server:

-In a separate terminal, run:
-bash
-Copy code
-npx json-server --watch db.json --port 5000
+In a separate terminal, run:bash npx json-server --watch db.json --port 5000
 This command will start the JSON server on port 5000, which will act as the backend for managing favorite cities.
 Start the React development server:

 bash
-Copy code
 npm start
 Your app will open in the browser at http://localhost:3000.
 Usage